Nexiauk/duality/README.md

 Models include:
 * **CharacterCard**: Stores the base Legends stored in the system and their basic information - extended data is kept in a JSON file(legends.json)
 * **Archetype**: Represents literary archetypes for characters based on the Hero's Journey concept.
-This allows characters to be categorised narratively (e.g., "The Hero," or "The Shadow").
+This allows characters to be categorised narratively (e.g., "The Hero," or "The Shadow") and stores traits for each archetype.
-* **Rarity**: Determines the rarity of character cards and sets a price accordingly
+* **Rarity**: Determines the rarity of character cards and sets a price accordingly.
+Has a numeric level field for algorithmic calculations and ordering.
 * **ShopScheduler**: Represents a timed shop rotation.
-Each scheduler must have one or more SHOP_SCHEDULE_ITEMS defining which characters appear and their rotation-specific sale prices.
+Each scheduler must have one or more shop schedule items defining which characters appear and their rotation-specific sale prices.
+A custom function defines the schedule end time as now + 24 hours.
 * **ShopScheduleItems**: Acts as a join table linking ShopScheduler and CharacterCard.
 Each row = one character in one rotation.
 Supports assigning any subset of characters to any rotation independently.